boulette42/petanque-tournament/README.md

 Die Sprache des Programms ist bisher ausschließlich "deutsch".

 ## Requirements
 Qt5-framework of trolltech (www.qt.io) is required to build this project.
+You need 'InnoSetup' Version 6.x (ttps://jrsoftware.org/isdl.php) to create a windows setup.

 ## Build process
 The file 'petu.pro' can be opened with 'qt-creator'.
 Alternatively you have to use 'qmake' to create project files for your preferred IDE, e.g. 'qmake -tp vc petu.pro' to create a Visual Studio project.
+Under Windows there exists a build script 'make_all.bat', which compiles the 32bit- or 64bit-Binaries and creates a setup.exe.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.